gpaux/Mediana/CaseStudy01.md

             par = parameters(alpha = 0.025))
 {% endhighlight %}

-The `tests` argument lists the IDs of the tests (defined in the analysis model) to which each metric is applied (more than one test can be specified).
-The test IDs link the evaluation with the corresponding analysis model.
-In this particular case, marginal power will be computed for the t-test which compares the mean change in the six-minute walk distance in the placebo and treatment arms (Placebo vs treatment).
+The `tests` argument lists the IDs of the tests (defined in the analysis model) to which the criterion is applied (note that more than one test can be specified).
+The test IDs link the evaluation model with the corresponding analysis model.
+In this particular case, marginal power will be computed for the t-test that compares the mean change in the six-minute walk distance in the placebo and treatment arms (Placebo vs treatment).

-In order to get the average over the simulation runs of the treatment mean, another `Criterion` object must be added:
+In order to compute the average value of the mean statistic specified in the analysis model (i.e., the mean change in the six-minute walk distance in the treatment arm) over the simulation runs, another `Criterion` object needs to be added:
 {% highlight R %}
 case.study1.evaluation.model = case.study1.evaluation.model +
   Criterion(id = "Average Mean",